sergeyzwezdin/yandex-cloud-functions-router/README.md

 ### Filtering by HTTP method

 To filter requests by HTTP method, specify `httpMethod` property for a route.
 It's an array of HTTP methods that the current handle can process.
-It is **required** property.
+It is a **required** property.

 <details>